unacast/pure-sdk-android/Changelog/README.md

 ## Changelog

+### 1.2.14
+- Added reporting of LocationServicesEnabled and BluetoothEnabled status in config pings

+### 1.2.13
+- Fixed bug in config updates not respecting the cloud interval if more frequent than 10 hours.

 ### 1.2.12
 - Fixed issue with config updates requested too often when a device was running low on resources and application was terminated by the OS